 It’s funny – since I’ve visited Yellowstone so many times, the smell of sulfur never makes me think of rotten eggs.
 To me, it just smells like Yellowstone.

-Anyway, beyond Sulphur Caldron we find ourselves in the Hayden Valley.
+Beyond Sulphur Caldron we find ourselves in the Hayden Valley.
 The Hayden Valley is large and lush and many animals spend their time here grazing in the fields of grass and drinking from the Yellowstone River.

 This brings me to my second obligatory Yellowstone safety spiel: wildlife.
 It is illegal and dangerous to approach or feed any of the wildlife, including ducks and squirrels.
-Yet every year, there are people who try to pet a bison or take a selfie with an elk or approach a bear to get a better photo.
+Yet, every year, there are people who try to pet a bison or take a selfie with an elk or approach a bear to get a better photo.
 It typically doesn’t end well for these people.
 For the safety of everyone, just bring a camera with a zoom feature.

-Well, this brings us to Canyon Village, home to a visitor center, campground, other amenities and – most importantly – the Grand Canyon of the Yellowstone.
+We’ve now reached Canyon Village, home to a visitor center, campground, other amenities and – most importantly – the Grand Canyon of the Yellowstone.
 I’ll pick up here in my next post.

-But first, I want to take a short detour through the middle of the park – the center portion of the figure-eight of roads.
+But first, I want to take a short detour through the middle of the park; the center portion of the figure-eight of roads.
 I talked about Norris Geyser Basin in my very first Yellowstone post, but I haven’t yet covered the 12 mile (19 km) road that connects Canyon to Norris.
 I only have a few photos to share, because it’s just a short stretch of road and not one that I drive very often.
 However, the Gibbon River flows calmly through the area and a picnic area and a few trails can also be found here.

 This portion of the road has undergone quite a bit of construction in recent years so I don’t have many photos of the area.
 Truth be told, some section of the road is always under construction in Yellowstone.
 Between the millions of visitors and the harsh winter weather, the roads are under a lot of stress.
 Summer is short at this altitude, therefore so is the construction season.
 Plan to get caught in construction traffic at some point.

-Plan also to get caught in traffic jams caused by wildlife.
+Plan to also get caught in traffic jams caused by wildlife.
 Often these jams are due to people not fully pulling over to view an animal, but sometimes they’re the result of animals in the roadway.
 Especially bison.
 For some reason, bison never just walk straight across the road.
 They walk right down the middle of it.
 A couple summers back, we sat in traffic in the Hayden Valley for 45 minutes because a herd of bison was taking their sweet time crossing the road.

-Yellowstone – land of geysers, hot springs, and bison jams.
+Yellowstone… land of geysers, hot springs, and bison jams.